 We have a procedure in place for dealing with emergencies and all staff know they have a duty to take swift action.
 The Headteacher ensures that all staff feel confident in knowing what to do in an emergency.
-Details of how to call an ambulance are kept by the 'phone at the school office (add any others e.g. swimming pool phone).
-This procedure is revisited annually at whole school staff meetings.
+Details of how to call an ambulance are kept by the 'phone at the school office.
+This procedure is revisited frequently at whole school staff meetings.